josh26turner/UoB-Library-App/docs/user-docs/user-guide/app.md

    ![alt text](.\screenshot1.png "Select user category")

-For external users select the first option, for anyone with a UoB login then use the latter.
+   If you are an external user select the first option, for anyone with a UoB login (for example ab12345@bristol.ac.uk) then use the latter.

 2. Enter your user details
    - External Users
-      1. Enter username and password
+      1. Enter username and password.

+         If you have forgotten your password then use the link towards the bottom of the page to reset your password.
+This will send you an email that allows you to reset your parssword.
+If you have forgotten your username then please contact the library.
       2. Click `Sign In`
    - UoB Users
       1. Enter your username, **it is important to note that this ends with @bristol.ac.uk**
       2. Click `Next`
       3. Enter your password
       4. Click `Sign In`
-      5. Click `Yes` to keep you signed in
+      5. Click `Yes` or `No` depending on your preference to stay logged in.
-3. Click `Allow` to grant us permission to view your account
+3. We recommend clicking `Allow` to grant us permission to use your library account.
+If you do not click `Allow` you will not be able to use the app.

 ## Viewing Loans